The latest coronavirus cancellations in Charles County

 As positive coronavirus cases continue to climb in Maryland, public and private institutions are taking precautions such as canceling events, closing buildings to the public and restricting services.

-• The College of Southern Maryland announced Monday that it is maintaining "a virtual learning environment" for its students but will close its La Plata, Leonardtown, Hughesville and Prince Frederick campuses to all beginning Thursday, March 19, and continuing through April 3.
+• The College of Southern Maryland is maintaining "a virtual learning environment" for its students but has closed its La Plata, Leonardtown, Hughesville and Prince Frederick campuses to all through April 3.
 The cut-off date to withdraw or change to audit/credit without a grade has been extended until April 11.

+• The Charles County Animal Control Division established a 30-day amnesty on pet license renewals so pet owners can stay at home and respect social distancing.

+• The county will end all in-person payments as of March 23.
+Payments for taxes, water bills and speed camera citations, among other things, can be made online, through the mail or at drop boxes stationed at government buildings in Waldorf and La Plata.

 • MarylandHealthConnection.gov has opened a special enrollment for the uninsured.
 Either go online and select "Coronavirus Emergency Special Enrollment Period" or call 1-855-642-8572 from 8 a.m. to 6 p.m. on weekdays.
 Enrollment runs through April 15.